WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 The signatures above are generated with the keys at indices 0 and 1 in the signers list respectively.

-Example of a two signature rotation event with list structure for signing keys:
+Example of a two signature rotation event with list structure for signing keys where "*blue*" indicates one source and "*red*" indicates another source:

 ```json
 {